Ezinnem/Ezinnem/README.md

 ### :woman_technologist: About Me:

-I am a Software Developer.
+I am a Software Developer

 - :telescope: I am working as a Software Engineer and contributing to frontend and backend for building web applications.
 Also I perform Quality Assurance tests for web applications.